 To speak of "climate change" in this context is really outdated and also completely wrong.
 It would be climate change if the climate were to change by itself, but here the surface warming, which after the latest events in Valencia with 47°C has to be called surface heating, is in direct correlation with industrial mass production (see correlation).

 Things are no better in the USA, the big cities swallow up so much water that the surrounding forests and fields are drying up.
 Huge agricultural areas require irrigation, but this is no longer possible due to the enormous water requirements of the cities.
 In the cities, private individuals are no longer allowed to water their lawns and are replacing them with artificial turf, i.e. plastic, which of course is not a solution at all, but only increases the proportion of microplastics in the environment.

 Reforestation is supposed to be the solution when it comes to binding and reducing CO2, using trees that are specially adapted to the temperatures.
 Experiments with such trees were made in Mexico and the results were devastating, namely they drew the water from the surrounding agricultural land and the water table was falling much faster.
 So not a real solution either, if only because at 47°C it would probably be better to work in an oasis, like in Morocco, which also die, without additional irrigation or replenishing the groundwater level.

 Afforestation without water not possible

-It works only with a lot of desalination plants, a gigantic world water network, indescribable investments with no returns
+It works only with a lot of desalination plants, a gigantic world water network, indescribable investments with less returns

 So we have to build desalination plants, get the water out of the seas and bring them to the fields and forests before we indulge in any fantasies.
 Studies are made quickly.
 Easily earned money that governments like to pay to reassure the people.
 But this is not a solution but should only helpthe politicians to finnish their term without bigger trouble.